Improved Linear Programs for Discrete Barycenters: Introduction

-\textbf{Output:} Discrete barycenter $\bar P$ for $P_1, \ldots, P_n$ and $\lambda$. \\\\ Discrete barycenters satisfy a number of interesting properties \cite{abm-16,m-16}.
-In contrast to the continuous case, it is possible to have several barycenters (i.e. optimizers of (\ref{eqn:weightedbary})).
-However, each barycenter is a discrete measure itself, supported on a subset of the set
+Barycenters satisfy a property that is crucial for many applications: there exists an optimal transport to the measures that is {\em non-mass-splitting} \cite{ac-11,abm-16}, i.e., the mass of each barycenter support point is transported only to a single support point in each measure.
+This observation can be used to prove that a discrete barycenter is a discrete measure itself, supported on a subset of the set

-This is the set of all convex combinations of support points, one from each measure $P_i$, given by the fixed $\lambda_i$.
-We call its elements $\x_j$ the {\em weighted means}.
-We say the measures $P_1,\dots,P_n$ are {\em in general position} if different combinations of $\x_{ik}\in \supp(P_i)$ always induce different weighted means $\x_j$.
+This is the set of all convex combinations of support points, one from each measure $P_i$, given by the fixed $\lambda_i$ \cite{abm-16}.
+We call its elements $\x_k$ the {\em weighted means}.
+(A single-indexed $\x_k$ always refers to an element in $S$, in contrast to the double-indexed $\x_{ij}$ for support points of the original measures.)
+The size of $S$ is bounded by the product of the sizes of the input measures and thus may grow exponentially in the number of input measures.
+The linear program in \cite{abm-16} for the computation of discrete barycenters is based on finding the optimal mass on each `possible support point' in $S$.
+Thus, the exponential scaling of $S$ can be an extreme challenge for practical computations.